 The Mumuye follow traditional animistic religions (belief that non-living objects have spirits).
-They believe in a variety of gods and spirits, with the sun (La) as the supreme being.
+They believe in a variety of gods and spirits, with the sun (La) as one god and La'a as the supreme being.
 Each village has a tsafi house, where images of these gods are kept and sacrifices are regularly made.
 The skulls of the ancestors, which are kept by the clan elder, are also worshipped.
 The Mumuye men belong to various cults dealing with ancestry, unseen powers, and drinking.
 Ceremonial horns and masks are worn, and special dances are performed at their cultic rituals.

 Many of the Mumuye believe that there is no life after death.
 However, some believe that good people are born again after being dead for two years, but that the wicked have no future lives.

 Although Cameroon and Nigeria have a large number of Christians, most of the Mumuye have never heard a clear presentation of the Gospel.
 Additional evangelistic resources and missionary efforts are needed to see these groups turn to Christ.
 Most of all, they need people who will begin to faithfully intercede for them, daily tearing down the strongholds that are keeping them in spiritual bondage.
 Only then will their hearts be prepared to receive the Good News as it is presented to them.

 Ask the Lord of the harvest to send forth laborers into Cameroon and Nigeria to work among the Mumuye.